Download the PHP package decomplexity/sendoauth2 without Composer

 A wrapper for PHPMailer SMTP

 NOTE: To avoid a breaking change, V3 (all subversions) had grantTypeValue default to authorization_code.
-In V4.0.0 and any subsequent releases, parameter grantTypeValue has changed to grantType. grantTypeValue will still be accepted but ignored, with the default applying.
+In V4.0.0 and subsequent releases, parameter grantTypeValue has changed to grantType. grantTypeValue will still be accepted but ignored, with the default applying.
 This should only affect those using MSFT support with client_credentials.

-SendOauth2 V4.0.0 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
+SendOauth2 V4.1.0 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
 Yahoo (and hence AOL) supports Oauth2 access tokens obtained via authorization_code grant flow (they do not support client_credentials grants) for using their SMTP gateway.
 The wrapper does not support Yahoo / AOL and has no plan to do so.
 Amazon SES SMTP has its own credentials management system and the wrapper does not support it.

 Microsoft support is for Microsoft 365 accounts using Graph V1 with the V2 authentication and authorization endpoints.
 Google support is for any non-legacy version of Gmail.